 Previously the miners have received only glucose tablets and high-protein milk.

 A team from the US space agency Nasa has arrived at the mine to offer their advice on keeping the miners healthy.

 The team of four experts was requested by the Chilean government to share their experience of coping in confined spaces.

-A nutritionist from the team helped put together the menu.'No alcohol'
+A nutritionist from the team helped put together the menu.

 Engineers have drilled through 20m of rock so far at the San Jose gold and copper mine, near Copiapo, after beginning their work on Monday.
 The rescue attempt is expected to take three to four months.